Why should I choose private cataract surgery?

 In the NHS, trainees regularly perform supervised procedures.
 You may feel more comfortable knowing a Consultant Ophthalmic Surgeon will perform your cataract surgery when you have treatment privately.

 At Oculase, your surgery will be performed by our highly-experienced cataract surgeon, Mr Ayoub.
-Our specialists tailor your treatment to give you optimal vision after cataract surgery.
+Our specialists tailor your treatment to give you optimal vision after your procedure.
+To prepare for your consultation, you may wish to write a list of questions to ask about cataract surgery.

 Get to know your surgeon